Ohssie/Crafting-a-Laravel-project-on-C9/README.md

 ## What it does
 After executing the command, the following happens:
-- PHP is upgraded from version 5.5to version 5.6.
+- PHP is upgraded to version 5.6.
 - Laravel is installed and a new Laravel project is created for you.